-As I Lay Dying (London Film Festival 2013)
+As I Lay Dying (London Film Festival 2013) Review

 Faulkner.
 Franco.
 Faulkner.
 Franco.
 Say those names in quick succession and they’ll eventually become one.
 Well, not quite, but that’s the chopped up method attempted by James Franco – he directs, co-writes and stars in this fairly faithful adaptation of William Faulkner’s As I Lay Dying.